HiLab-git/UGIR/README.md

 ### UGIR: Uncertainty-Guided Interactive Refinement for Segmentation
+This repository provides the code for the following MICCAI 2020 paper ([Arxiv link][arxiv_link]).
+If you use some modules of our repository, please cite this paper.

+*Guotai Wang, Michael Aertsen, Jan Deprest, Sébastien Ourselin, Tom Vercauteren, Shaoting Zhang:
-This repository provides the code for "Uncertainty-Guided Efficient Interactive Refinement of Fetal Brain Segmentation from Stacks of MRI Slices" accepted by MICCAI 2020.
-The paper can be found at: https://arxiv.org/abs/2007.00833.
+Uncertainty-Guided Efficient Interactive Refinement of Fetal Brain Segmentation from Stacks of MRI Slices.
+MICCAI (4) 2020: 279-288.

 The code contains two modules: 1), a novel CNN based on convolution in Multiple Groups (MG-Net) that simultaneously obtains an intial segmentation and its uncertainty estimation.
 2), Interaction-based level set for fast refinement, which is an extention of the DRLSE algorithm and named as I-DRLSE.